“It’s nanotech — you like it?” Iron Man asks, as a metallic liquid crawls to form an armored exoskeleton across his body.

 Carbon nanotubes, the most prevalent nanomaterial used in sporting goods, are six times lighter and 100 times stronger than steel and stiff as diamond, according to online nanotechnology publication AZoNano.

-But how good is too good?
-An ethical dilemma arises in what is called “technology doping,” where regulatory institutions draw the line between talent and technology.
+But an ethical dilemma arises in what is called “technology doping,” where regulatory institutions draw the line between talent and technology.

 As reported by The Guardian, an international governing body banned swimsuits that contained nanofabrics after 168 world records were broken by competitive swimmers wearing the suits, “giving competitors an unfair advantage.”
 Speedo’s LZR Racer bodysuit can be linked to more than 90 percent of the gold medals won in the 2008 Beijing Olympics due to its polyurethane panel construction, which repelled water, increased buoyancy and reduced drag.